Glotzt Nicht So Romantisch!—Funny Games vs Funny Games

 Haneke: No, the prop lady didn’t follow my instructions.

 With Funny Games US, Haneke’s belligerent adherence to the 1997 template is a bold statement in itself.
-He says in Haneke par Haneke that there are sequences he would film differently if he approached them for the first time today—so it’s not as if he believed the first version was beyond improvement.
+He says in Haneke par Haneke that there are sequences he would film differently if he approached them for the first time today—so it’s not as if he believed the original was beyond improvement.
 But for one thing it worked so well, provoking critics and riling audiences, and why fix something that ain’t broke?
-More importantly, the original was Haneke’s reaction to a certain kind of film, and from 1997 to 2007 we went from Scream to Saw—or, if you like, from playful and self-reflective violence to just plain violence.
+More importantly, the original was Haneke’s reaction to a certain kind of film, and from 1997 to 2007 mainstream horror went from Scream to Saw—or, if you like, from playful and self-reflective violence to just plain violence.
 The precision-remake of Funny Games is Haneke’s reminder that we have left a problem unaddressed.

-And, like some kind of cinematic chimera, both films gain a kind of power from each other: their message is stronger for being so deliberately and methodically repeated.
+And, like some kind of cinematic chimera, both films gain a kind of power from each other—their message is stronger for being so deliberately and methodically repeated.

 The films open with a Shining-esque God’s Eye perspective on a family car drifting along a forest road: it’s like looking down on a rat in a maze.
 The mother, father and son are playing a name-the-opera game which is overwhelmed on the soundtrack by The Worst Music in the World.
-The credits appear over their faces in garish red, in the kind of font usually reserved for posters of awful British comedies starring Danny Dyer or Mackenzie Crook.
+The credits appear over their faces in garish red, in the kind of font usually reserved for posters of British comedies starring Danny Dyer or Mackenzie Crook.